Sangbaek/convertingHipo/README.md

 where the mode can be "pi0" and "dvcs" for now.

 ## all

-discontinued as of Mar.
-9.
+saves all possible vars. (depreciated as of Mar.
+9.)

 ## minimal
-Saves all rec/ pid vars for dvcs and dvpi0p research.
+Saves all rec/ pid vars required for dvcs and dvpi0p research.

+## nonfid
+Saves rec vars only useful for dvcs dvpi0p research